ZestyTechnology/zesty-docs/docs/nimble_single/assembly.rst

 If the hot end is up to temperature, you can now test the extrusion.
 Simply extrude about 10 mm and observe how the filament comes out of the hot end.
 It should be a neat straight line.

-Calibrate the Nimble
+Tuning the firmware
 ####################

+Before using the Nimble you need to tune the firmware and calibrate the extrusion.
+You will need to tune the firmware first, as the Nimble is quite a different type of extruder.

-See the :doc:`Calibrate the Nimble<../nimble_calibration>` page.
+See the :doc:`Tuning the Firmware<./tuning>` page.